cheind/pytorch-debayer/Readme.md

  - the image to have an even number of rows and columns
  - `debayer.DebayerSplit` requires a Bayer filter layout of `Layout.RGGB`, all others support varying layouts (since v1.3.0).

 ## References
+The following reference are mostly for comparison metrics and not algorithms.
+See the individual module documentation for algorithmic references.

+- Wang, Shuyu, et al. "A Compact High-Quality Image Demosaicking Neural Network for Edge-Computing Devices."
+Sensors 21.9 (2021): 3265.

-Losson, Olivier, Ludovic Macaire, and Yanqin Yang.
+- Losson, Olivier, Ludovic Macaire, and Yanqin Yang.
 "Comparison of color demosaicing methods."
 Advances in Imaging and electron Physics.
 Vol. 162.
 Elsevier, 2010.
 173-265.